pgarbe/garbe.io/_posts/2019-03-25-construct-your-own-cdk-construct-library.md

 Lerna is intended to work with JavaScript and not TypeScript.
 But as you will see later, we need TypeScript.
 So read [this blog post](https://blog.logrocket.com/setting-up-a-monorepo-with-lerna-for-a-typescript-project-b6a81fe8e4f8), which explains how to use LernaJS with TypeScript  (but skip the publishing part, as this will be a bit different for CDK libs).

-I'm skipping now the part how to [write your own Constructs](https://docs.aws.amazon.com/CDK/latest/userguide/writing_constructs.html) and continue with tests.
+I'm skipping now the part how to [write your own constructs](https://docs.aws.amazon.com/CDK/latest/userguide/writing_constructs.html) and continue with tests.

 ## Unit Tests
 Compared to "classic" CloudFormation, CDK makes it easy to write tests.
-Especially, for shared Constructs, it makes total sense to have automated tests to ensure that specific resources are created with correct values.
+Especially, for shared constructs, it makes total sense to have automated tests to ensure that specific resources are created with correct values.
 Tests can also document *why* a certain code is like it is.

 With `@aws-cdk/assert`, the CDK team provides a handy library to simplify asserts.
 Install it together with jest as a dev dependency: